mspuckit/CleanTidyData/CodeBook.md

 #Code Book MD

-Please view the CodeBook.docx file  raw text from that file below:
+Please view the CodeBook.docx file.
+The raw text from that file below:
-*Note Images are lost
+*Note Images are lost from the docx file.

 #Code Book
 This is the code book for Data Science Cleaning data course.